 Solution: Conversion Layer

-Created src/ai/v4.ts
+Created src/ai/v4.ts:

 export type V4ToolInvocation =